 Picture others as sick youngsters,

-their hair caught by fire,
+their hair catching fire,

 yourself as mother.
 Don’t turn away

-while complimented.
+while being complimented.

-Show enthusiasm for invites:
+Show enthusiasm for invites

 Breathe through your nose.
 Nod.